 World Parks Congress 2014: Parks, People, Planet: Inspiring Solutions

-Parks Australia is very proud to be co-hosting the sixth International Union for the Conservation of Nature (IUCN) World Parks Congress in November 2014 in partnership with the New South Wales National Parks and Wildlife Service.
+Parks Australia was very proud to co-host the sixth International Union for the Conservation of Nature (IUCN) World Parks Congress in November 2014 in partnership with the IUCN and the New South Wales National Parks and Wildlife Service.

 - Bush Blitz – discovery and beyond - 14 November 2014

 - One hundred Indigenous rangers to attend World Parks Congress - 12 November 2014

 - World Parks Congress gets underway in Sydney - 12 November 2014

 - Australia's commitment to the world with the Promise of Sydney - 17 November 2014

 The International Union for the Conservation of Nature (IUCN) World Parks Congress 2014 (the Congress) was a great success.
 Over 6,000 delegates from 170 countries, gathered at Sydney’s Olympic Park from 12-19 November 2014, making it the largest event of its kind ever to be held.

 Overall there were more than 900 events, presentations, workshops and functions during the week-long Congress, plus exhibitions and pavilions, which offered a glimpse into the vast range of work of the IUCN and its partners.
 The pavilions covered the themes: oceans, protected planet, conservation finance, nature-based solutions, business and biodiversity, and community dialogue.
 There were also 12 Congress field trips, running from between one and four days in length, at locations across Australia – from the nearby Blue Mountains to Uluru-Kata Tjuta in the Northern Territory to Tasmania.

 The IUCN developed the Promise of Sydney as the main legacy outcome from the Congress.
 The Australian Government made a range of announcements at the Congress and these are considered part of the national pledges that contribute to the Promise of Sydney.